 Some wine cabinets use polyvalent technology within the unit, this is where the internal fans are turned off and the temperature is higher at the top and cooler towards the bottom of the unit – By introducing cool air at the bottom of the wine cabinet you can create a multi temperature zone wine cabinet.
 For example, 17°C is set at the top, then the middle and bottom will become 13°C and 7°C respectively.
 Some cabinets also have the option to use as a single zone wine cabinet.
 This feature often appears in larger models and multi-purpose wine cabinets for both ageing/preservation and service, so this is ideal for red wine collectors.

 Storing multiple types of wine?

-This can be easily achieved by choosing a multi-zone wine cooler where you can set temperatures of seperate sections independently, or side-by-side to keep your reds and whites in seperate wine cooler.
+This can be easily achieved by choosing a multi-zone wine cooler where you can set temperatures of separate sections independently, or side-by-side to keep your reds and whites in separate wine cooler.

 Choose the right style for your home

 We offer a range of door styles including tempered-glass, handle-less, solid and some wine coolers feature a reversible door, all prevent harmful UV rays from damaging the quality and altering the taste of your wine.
 You can choose a black glass finish to complement the modern and minimalistic look in your home, or stainless steel-finished wine cooler to match the appliances in the kitchen, the choice is yours.